Skip to main content

 Also known as: contact skill, hand-eye coordination at the plate

-Bat-to-ball skill is a hitter's ability to make solid contact consistently — tracking the pitch, timing the swing, and getting the barrel to the ball — independent of how hard the ball is hit once contact is made.
+Bat-to-ball skill is a hitter's ability to make solid contact reliably.
+This means tracking the pitch, timing the swing, and getting the barrel to the ball.
+This means independent of how hard the ball is hit once contact is made.

-Bat-to-ball skill is fundamentally about the "can I hit it" question, separate from the "how hard did I hit it" question that power and exit velocity answer.
-A hitter can have excellent bat-to-ball skill and modest power, making consistent, if not always hard, contact; another hitter can have huge raw power but below-average bat-to-ball skill, producing loud contact when the bat does connect but missing or mis-hitting far more often.
+Bat-to-ball skill is at its core about the "can I hit it" question, separate from the "how hard did I hit it" question that power and exit velocity answer.
+A hitter can have excellent bat-to-ball skill and modest power.
+This makes consistent, if not always hard, contact.
+Another hitter can have huge raw power but below-average bat-to-ball skill.
+This produces loud contact when the bat does connect but missing or mis-hitting far more often.
 Neither profile is inherently better — they are different tools that get evaluated and developed separately.

 Bat-to-ball skill is usually tracked through contact rate metrics such as zone contact rate and chase contact rate, as well as strikeout rate, rather than through any single swing mechanic.
-It develops through repeated, varied pitch exposure — live at-bats, front toss, and machine work at different speeds and locations — more than through any isolated drill, because the skill is fundamentally about pattern recognition and timing adjustment as much as it is about the swing itself.
+It develops through repeated, varied pitch exposure.
+This means live at-bats, front toss, and machine work at different speeds and locations.
+This means more than through any isolated drill.
+This is.
+This is because the skill is at its core about pattern recognition and timing adjustment as much as it is about the swing itself.

 A contact-oriented hitter with a .310 average and only 8% strikeout rate is praised for elite bat-to-ball skill even though her power numbers are modest.